22018177/Coding3-Final-Project/README.md

 https://youtu.be/ZBS4vXmiDDg

 ## Outline
 A deep learning model is used to classify plant images based on their edibility and health status.
-The method involves training convolutional neural networks (CNN) on a dataset of leaves that range from healthy specimens to those with obvious signs of disease or decay.
+The method involves training convolutional neural networks (CNN) on a dataset of leaves that range from healthy specimens to those with obvious signs of disease or decay.For detailed code please refer to:

 ## Process
 The design and development process for the project involved several steps: